Trio of meerkats welcomed at Dubbo zoo | The New Daily

 The male and two females were born on August 16 and recently emerged from hiding in their den to say ‘G’day’.

-The trio will feel right at home at Taronga Western Plains Zoo, which is home to over 500 animals and offers over 300 hectares of wild bushland to explore in a safari experience.
+The trio will feel right at home at Taronga Western Plains Zoo, which is home to more than 500 animals and offers more than 300 hectares of wild bushland to explore in a safari experience.

 The meerkat family at the Dubbo zoo has continued to grow.
 This litter of pups joins parents Midra and Howell’s first litter of five pups, born last November.